openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 2. Add a new Subject

     Name: the name of your rig (same as the hostname of your rig).
+You will need to add a new Subject for each rig you run.
-    Note: Nightscout will shorten the name to 10 characters in your accesstoken, e.g. `myedisonhostname` becomes `myedisonho-0dccda4ae591e763`
+    Note: Nightscout will shorten the name to 10 characters in your accesstoken, e.g., `myedisonhostname` becomes `myedisonho-0dccda4ae591e763`

     Roles: `oref0rig`